 Dr. Duggal has considerable experience in various aspects of public international law and dispute resolution.
 He was a consultant at The World Bank Group in Washington, DC, where he worked with the Development Research Group focusing on socioeconomic rights in the developing world, and for UNICEF on issues of child rights and child protection.
 He has also worked as a judicial clerk for an Indian Supreme Court Judge.

 Dr. Duggal also sits as an arbitrator and mediator.
-He is admitted to the American Arbitration Association (AAA): Panel of Arbitrators, International Centre for Dispute Resolution (ICDR): Panel of Arbitrators, International Institute for Conflict Prevention and Resolution (CPR): Panel of Distinguished Neutrals, SIAC's Panel of Arbitrators, HKIAC'S List of Arbitrators, Centre for Effective Dispute Resolution: ABTA arbitration scheme, FINRA's arbitration roster, Resolute System's Panel of Arbitrators and Mediators, the Asian International Arbitration Centre (formerly the Kuala Lumpur Regional Centre for Arbitration) Panel of Arbitrators and Panel of Mediators, the Saudi Center for Commercial Arbitration (SCCA) Arbitrator's Roster, Costa Rica's Center of Conciliation and Arbitration (CICA), Panel of Arbitratiors, Bali International Arbitration and Mediation Center's (BIAMC) Panel of Arbitrators and Mediators, and is also listed on the LCIA, the LCIA Mauritius' Neutrals Database, and the USCIB Panel of Arbitrators.
+He is admitted to the American Arbitration Association (AAA): Panel of Arbitrators, International Centre for Dispute Resolution (ICDR): Panel of Arbitrators, International Institute for Conflict Prevention and Resolution (CPR): Panel of Distinguished Neutrals, SIAC's Panel of Arbitrators, HKIAC'S List of Arbitrators, Centre for Effective Dispute Resolution: ABTA arbitration scheme, FINRA's arbitration roster, Resolute System's Panel of Arbitrators and Mediators, the Asian International Arbitration Centre (formerly the Kuala Lumpur Regional Centre for Arbitration) Panel of Arbitrators and Panel of Mediators, the Saudi Center for Commercial Arbitration (SCCA) Arbitrator's Roster, Costa Rica's Center of Conciliation and Arbitration (CICA), Panel of Arbitrators, Bali International Arbitration and Mediation Center's (BIAMC) Panel of Arbitrators and Mediators, and is also listed on the LCIA, the LCIA Mauritius' Neutrals Database, and the USCIB Panel of Arbitrators.
 He is also a Council Member for the American Arbitration Association and the International Centre for Dispute Resolution (ICDR).